 Our Founder – Andrew Royal Dugas

 “I started yoga weak, inflexible, and 55 lbs heavier than I am currently.”
-Now with over 30,000 hours of teaching experience, and 20 years of practice, Andrew Dugas’ body and life have been transformed.
+Now with over 30,000 hours of teaching experience, and 25 years of practice, Andrew Dugas’ body and life are unrecognizable.
 Andrew has been fortunate to be gifted access to the skills that have helped himself and others feel better.
 After years of chronic back, neck, and shoulder pain, he was introduced to yoga by Paul Ellison at Rice University.
 His studies with his teacher and friend Robert Boustany empowered him with the knowledge and tools to create a pain-free body.
 In 2003 he quit playing classical music to teach yoga full time.
 Cutting his teeth on harder traditional yoga he quickly noticed that much of classical yoga easily injures most people’s bodies.
 His focus and teaching style is an inquiry to find a way to balance and strengthen the body without injury.

 From Handstands to simple walking to complete stillness, Yoga Better offers an appropriate class for absolutely anyone, at any level, at any point in their life.
 You can often find students between 12 and 89 years old, pregnant goddesses, self-conscious absolute beginners and seasoned teachers in the same class, each able to be exactly at their level.
 The atmosphere is inclusive, non-judgmental, open, informative and empowering.

 Studio Owner and Senior Teacher – Andria Dugas